Communities and groups

 The First5 community gives newly qualified GPs a voice in the development of RCGP policy and initiatives.
 The community is made up of a representative from each faculty.
-The chair and deputy chair of the are elected by the committee members every two years.
+The chair and deputy chair are elected by the committee members every two years.

-Later career and retired members committee
+Later career and retired members community

-The Later Career and Retired Members (LCARM) Committee is made up of elected LCARM faculty leads throughout the UK.
+The Later Career and Retired Members (LCARM) community is made up of elected LCARM faculty leads throughout the UK.
 They are here to represent the interests of later career and retired members and through the LCARM Chair, act as the conduit for local matters to be raised at our national meetings.

 Special interest groups